Three-coloring triangle-free graphs on surfaces II. 4-critical graphs in a disk: Discharging

-\begin{lemma} \mylabel{lem:finalbigface} Let $G,\Sigma,{\cal R},M$ be as in Lemma~{\rm\ref{lemma-primary}}, and let $\epsilon>0$ be arbitrary.
-Then the final charge of every internal face of length six or seven is at least $2/9-322\epsilon$, and the final charge of every internal face of length $l\ge8$ is at least $(5/9-46\epsilon)l-4$. \end{lemma}
+\begin{lemma} \mylabel{lem:finalbigface} Let $G$, $\Sigma$, ${\cal R}$, and $M$ be as in Lemma~{\rm\ref{lemma-primary}}, and let $\epsilon>0$ be arbitrary.
+Then the final charge of every face of length six or seven is at least $2/9-322\epsilon$, and the final charge of every face of length $l\ge8$ is at least $(5/9-46\epsilon)l-4$. \end{lemma}

 \proof Lemma~\ref{lemma-primary} gives a lower bound on the primary charge of a face $f$, and $f$ sends at most $46\epsilon|f|$ units of charge using Rule~6.~